Citation, DOI, disclosures and case data

 0 images remaining

 The patient was well-appearing and afebrile with stable vitals.
-The WBC count was within normal limits at 5.5. with a lymphocytic predominance.
+The WBC count was within normal limits at 5,500 with lymphocytic predominance.
 The patient was discharged from the ED with clindamycin to cover for possible bacterial etiologies.

 This case was submitted with supervision and input from: